Hirlam/Trac2Markdown.jl/docs/src/ClimateSimulation.md

 * No assimilation
 * Set BDDIR to your BD location

-Start the experiment in the same way as NWP e.g Harmonie start DTG=2012010100 DTGEND=2012060100
+Start the experiment in the same way as NWP e.g Harmonie start DTG# 2012010100 DTGEND2012060100

 **Nested runs**
 SURFEX is used in all climate simulations so HOST_SURFEX has to be true.